[HISTORY: Adopted by the Town Board of the Town of Greenville as indicated in article histories. Amendments noted where applicable.]

 In order to provide the Town of Greenville with a more efficient, effective and responsible government under a system of a part-time Board of Supervisors (hereinafter referred to as "Board") at a time when Town government is becoming increasingly complex, there is hereby created the position of Town Administrator for the Town of Greenville (hereinafter referred to as "Administrator") as authorized by Wisconsin Statutes § 60.37(3).

 The Administrator shall be selected on the basis of merit with due regard to training, experience, administrative ability and general fitness for the position, by a majority vote of the Board.
 The Administrator shall be employed to serve for an indefinite term at the pleasure of the Board.
 This section, however, shall not preclude the Board from establishing other employment terms and conditions not inconsistent with the provisions of this article or adopted employment policies of the Town of Greenville.

-The Administrator shall become a resident of the Town of Greenville within one year following the date of appointment, unless this requirement is specifically waived or varied by Board ordinance or by contract authorized by the Board, and entered into with the Administrator, covering the terms and conditions of residency.
+The Administrator is encouraged to become a resident of the Town of Greenville.
+This may be waived or varied by Board ordinance or by contract authorized by the Board, and entered into with the Administrator, covering the terms and conditions of residency.